-Home accessibility adaptations are an outcome based vendor service that consists of certain modifications to the private home of the participant (including homes owned or leased by parents/relatives with whom the participant resides and Life Sharing homes that are privately owned, rented, or leased by the host family).
-The modification (s) must be necessary due to the participant's disability, to ensure the health, security of, and accessibility for the participant, or which enable the participant to function with greater independence in the home.
-This service may only be used to adapt the participant's primary residence, may not be furnished to adapt homes that are owned, rented, leased, or operated by providers except when there is a needed adaptation for participants residing in a

-Life Sharing setting and the life sharing host home is owned, rented or leased by the host and not the Life Sharing provider agency.
+Home accessibility adaptations are an outcome based vendor service that consists of certain modifications to the private home of the participant (including homes owned or leased by parents/relatives/friends with whom the participant resides).
+The modifications must be necessary due to the participant's disability, to ensure the health, security of, and accessibility for the participant, or which enable the participant to function with greater independence in the home.
+This service may only be used to adapt the participant's primary residence, may not be furnished to adapt homes that are owned, rented, leased, or operated by providers except when there is a needed adaptation for participants residing in a Life Sharing setting and the life sharing host home is owned, rented or leased by the host and not the Life Sharing provider agency.